Jobseeker's Allowance: Sanctioning

 A claimant's Jobseeker's Allowance may be stopped as a punishment.
 A person choosing to remain out of employment should a vacancy be available is obliged to give a "good reason" for the choice or their monies are to be withheld.
-A committee of MP's found the benefit sanctions system is pointlessly cruel.
-The Work and Pensions Committee discovered single parents, care leavers and claimants with health problems and disabilities were "disproportionately vulnerable" to, and impacted by, sanctions.
+The Work and Pensions Committee of the House of Commons discovered single parents, care leavers and claimants with health problems and disabilities were "disproportionately vulnerable" to, and impacted by, sanctions.
 There was an excessive human cost.
 Children could become "collateral damage" since parents losing benefits affects them.
-Examples of "extreme hardship and distress" included a wheelchair user who, "sofa-surfed" or slept in a college library for a year when her whole benefit was wrongly withdrawn.
+Examples of "extreme hardship and distress" included a wheelchair user who "sofa-surfed" or slept in a college library for a year when her whole benefit was wrongly withdrawn.
 A man was sanctioned because he missed a job centre appointment three days after he went to hospital with severe epileptic seizures.
-The committee found the impact of sanctions had not been properly evaluated.
+The committee found the impact of sanctions had not been properly evaluated and was "pointlessly cruel".